-They were recorded at the same time.
-The songs came from the same creative place.
-Hell, they even share a song between them ("Morning Bell").
-So why does Amnesiac seem to always be dwarfed by the shadow of Kid A in comparison?
+Radiohead recorded them at the same time, and the songs came from the same creative place.
+They even share a song between them.
+So why is Amnesiac dwarfed by the shadow of Kid A?

 If OK Computer was Sgt.
-Peppers, Kid A and Amnesiac was/were Radiohead's The White Album.
-The works are as wonderfully schizophrenic as the Beatles self-titled classic, and when compared to the art rock revelation of The Bends (arguably their Revolver) and the universal embrace of its follow-up, it shows the band getting down to the business of pleasing themselves, not the legions of dedicated fans.
+Peppers, Kid A and Amnesiac were Radiohead's The White Album.
+The works are as wonderfully schizophrenic as the Beatles self-titled classic.
+When compared to the art-rock revelation of The Bends (arguably their Revolver) and the universal embrace of its follow-up, it shows the band getting down to the business of pleasing themselves, not the legions of dedicated fans.
 Of course, everyone knows by now that Kid A and Amnesiac were more or less written at the same time, came from the same creative space, and reflected the same deconstructionist musical approach band leader Thom Yorke was obsessing over.
 Yet instead of being one massive double album (Kid Amnesiac?), the group opted for two releases, timed eight months apart.

-But oddly enough, these are really not two parts of a single whole.
-In fact, instead of being the Yang to Kid A's Yin, Amnesiac is more like Yin 2.0.
+But oddly enough, these are not two parts of a single whole.
+Instead of being the Yang to Kid A's Yin, Amnesiac is more like Yin 2.0.
 Thom once described it this way: "In some weird way, I think Amnesiac gives another take on Kid A, a form of explanation."
-In fact, the frontman would go on to explain that the first album was an accurate reflection of how he felt post-OK Computer's massive success, and that the follow-up was a way of sticking you in the middle of the fray and feeling every angst driven moment.
+The frontman would explain that the first album was an accurate reflection of how he felt post-OK Computer's massive success and that the follow-up was a way of sticking you in the middle of the fray and feeling every angst-driven moment.
 In other words, Kid A was the art of falling apart, while Amnesiac was verification that said determined downward spiral was very deep indeed.

 Yet Kid A is every bit a love letter to the true enthusiast as it is a confusing sonic sideswipe.
 It's an invitation to come along on a particularly dark and disturbing mystery tour, with the outcome unsure and perhaps unwanted.
 There is indeed enchantment in the music, but it's a delight dished out in cold keyboard blips.
 Almost by accident, the band delivered on the inherent promise predicted by OK Computer.
-Instead of avoiding the synthetic siren song of technology, the group dove head long into the digital.
+Instead of avoiding the synthetic siren song of technology, the group dove headlong into the digital.
 Compositions came out of simple programmed beats and clipped Casio riffs.
 Rhythm and the drone of dub lifted Yorke's often obscure lyrics to brave new world heights.
-If one simply accepts the album as a gift to giving into your whims, it still works.
-But if you read the words being sung/spoken the real purpose behind Kid A/Amnesiac becomes clear.
+If one accepts the album as a gift to giving in to your whims, it still works.
+But if you read the words being sung/spoken, the real purpose behind Kid A/Amnesiac becomes clear.

 Fame was particularly harsh on Yorke.
 Already uncomfortable with his persona (you don't think "Creep"'s signature chorus was a lie, do you?)
 Kid A-mnesiac was a way of taking the blame back from society and its sick need for conformity and onto putting it on himself.
-A song like "Everything In Its Right Place" might argue for a sense of satisfaction, but the truth can be further unraveled in lyrics like "yesterday I woke up sucking a lemon" and "there are two colours in my head".
+A song like "Everything in Its Right Place" might argue for a sense of satisfaction, but the truth can be further unraveled in lyrics like "yesterday I woke up sucking a lemon" and "there are two colors in my head".
 Not the most comforting expression of supposed satisfaction.
-But Amnesiac pushes the borders even further, with its references to "black eyed angels" and sentiments like "if you'd been a dog / they would have drown you at birth".
+But Amnesiac pushes the borders even further, with its references to "black-eyed angels" and sentiments like "if you'd been a dog / they would have drown you at birth".
 With accolades comes proposed happiness.
-Yorke is working out his own perplexed place in the cultural call out, ripping through Kid A's cruel dark side before finding any real attempted light via Amnesiac's "out of mind, out of sight" delusion.
+Yorke is working out his perplexing place in the cultural call out, ripping through Kid A's cruel dark side before finding any real attempted light via Amnesiac's "out of mind, out of sight" delusion.

 Indeed, the idea of being set free permeates the only track both albums share -- "Morning Bell".
 At the beginning, Yorke pleads "release me/release me."
 When his prayers aren't answered, he turns the tables on the listener, these last lines truly indicating his dilemma and discomfort:

-"I wanted to tell you but you never listened
+"I wanted to tell you, but you never listened.
+You never understand

 You never understand